 Our view is that some of Scrum reflects Agile principles but much of it is anti-Agile.
 Furthermore, we believe that Scrum is not enough for the majority of projects and especially when you are engaged in Enterprise-wide system development and deployment, or large-scale or complex system development.

 The reason we say Scrum is anti-Agile is that the Scrum Guide is prescriptive and includes many rules, that it says must not be broken.
 Some of those rules lead directly to the issues that follow.

 - Scrum focuses on product development via the product backlog.
-On vast numbers of projects, there are many other things (1) that have to be done and managed outside of the product development and Scrum assumes the team will recognise these things (while they are being judged by their velocity in relation to the software development) and collaborate to get them all done, or simply ignores them all together (1).
-Scrum defines a team as the “professionals” required to “produce a single product increment”, while literally forbidding any other role to exist other than the Product Owner (2).
-This is simply not the real world.
-Scrum does not cover all you have to do or recognise you will need multiple roles to deliver a successful project.
+On vast numbers of projects, there are many other things (1) that have to be done and managed outside of the product development and Scrum ignores these or assumes the team will recognise these things (while they are being judged by their velocity in relation to the software development) and collaborate to get them all done.
+Scrum defines a team as only being the “professionals” required to “produce a single product increment“, while literally forbidding any other role to exist other than the Product Owner, outside of the core Scrum team (2).
+This is simply not real world.
+Scrum does not cover all you have to do or recognise you will need many other roles to deliver a successful project.